 How Many Terms Are There Each Year?

 There are three semesters per year (i.e., Spring, Summer, and Fall).
 Students can begin the program during any semester.
-We are currently accepting applications for the Spring 2017 semester that begins January 18, 2017.
+We are currently accepting applications for the Fall 2017 semester that begins on August 22, 2017.

 How Many Courses Are Offered Per Semester?Four to six courses are offered per semester.
 Most courses are two to three credits, and are designed for students to work at their own pace during each semester.
 This allows busy industry professionals to obtain targeted instruction in specific fields related to Logistics and Transportation, while still working full-time.

 Students access their classes through the Desire-2-Learn (D2L) learning management platform.
 All software and access to online courses and online exams is included within the cost of the tuition.
 There are no additional student fees.

 Yes.
 Students have a drop/add period at the start of each term.
 This allows students to access the course and course content (including lectures, supplemental materials, discussion boards, etc.), review the syllabus, and interact with the professor before having to decide if they want to remain enrolled in the course and pay for the course.
 Students are financially liable for tuition for the course only after the drop/add period has ended.